 (This post may contain affiliate links.
 As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 Ready for an easier and healthier take on pumpkin pie?
 These paleo pumpkin pie bars are the perfect thing to make!
-They’re vegan, paleo, gluten free, grain free, and sugar free/low carb friendly.
-They taste very similar to traditional pumpkin pie, but you do not need to make a pie crust (which is usually the hardest part of making a pumpkin pie!).
+They’re gluten free, grain free, paleo, dairy free, and refined sugar free.
+They taste very similar to traditional pumpkin pie, but are a lot easier to make!
 If you love pumpkin pie, you can’t go wrong with these pumpkin pie bars.

 - almond flour